π Core Layer

 );

-7. History Handlingβ
+7. History Handling β processing_historyβ

 Purpose: Checks that historical changes (e.g., Slowly Changing Dimensions) are tracked correctly with valid date ranges.
+Why it matters: Poor history handling causes inaccurate historical analytics and audit issues.
+Example:

 SELECT *